Two-particle azimuthal correlations in $\gamma$p interactions using pPb collisions at $\sqrt{s_\mathrm{NN}}$ = 8.16 TeV: Event selection

 For both \PhotonP and MB samples, the reconstructed primary vertex was required to be within 15\unit{cm} of the nominal interaction point along the beam axis ($z$) and within 0.15\unit{cm} in the transverse plane.
-Only high-purity tracks, described in Ref.~\cite{highqualitytracks}, were used in this analysis.
+The strategy for track selection is described in Ref.~\cite{highqualitytracks}.
 The impact parameter significance of reconstructed tracks with respect to the primary vertex in the longitudinal and transverse directions was required to be $<$3 standard deviations.
 Finally, the relative uncertainty in the \pt of the track was required to be $<$10\%.
 At least two reconstructed tracks with $\abs{\eta}<2.4$ and $\pt > 0.4\GeVc$ were required to be associated with the primary vertex.
-Beam-related background was suppressed by rejecting events for which $<$25\% of all reconstructed tracks pass the standard track selection criteria.
+Beam-related background was suppressed by rejecting events for which $<$25\% of all reconstructed tracks pass the standard track selection criteria as in Ref.~\cite{Sirunyan:2017uyl}.

 Typical \pPb collisions produce particles at both positive and negative rapidity~\cite{Sirunyan:2017uyl,Sirunyan:2017vpr,Sirunyan:2018nqr}.
 However, \PhotonP events are expected to be very asymmetric in the laboratory frame since the photon energy is generally much smaller than the proton beam energy.